isntlee/Sagacity/README.md

 **Sort-By**
 - Navigation method that organizes entries by set criteria whether the date added or the number of likes/dislikes added by various users.

+**Error Pages**
+- There are two custom error pages for both 404 and 500 errors.

 ### Potential Improvements